nmetens/quote-server/README.md

 command in the terminal `lsof -i :<PORT>` and if that port had a running instance, I used `kill <PID>` to terminate its instance and then recompiled with the run script: `./run.sh`.

+## Problems With Super Secret Key

+I tried for a while to take a step by step approach to implementing the JWT Auth, but each time I added some things to the code, the server would not serve the back-end as it just had moments ago.
+This was because I didn't have a super-secret key yet, so the jwt wasn't working properly.
+Here is what I did to fix this issue:
+`mkdir secrets`
+`echo "super-secret-key" > secrets/jwt_secret.txt`
+`openssl rand -base64 32 > secrets/jwt_secret.txt`

+I created a dir called secrets and added a "super-secret-key".
+I used openssl to create a random secret key that i put in the jwt_secret.txt file to solve the issue I was having.

 ## Resources

 - The [random number](https://rust-random.github.io/book/guide-values.html).